My husband noticed me pensively gazing at my soymilk during breakfast, and as always, asked what was on my mind.

 Make magic ring.

-Round 1: Sc into ring, *ch 10, 2 sc in ring, repeat from * 4 more times for a total of 5 petals, ch 4, dtr (yo 4 times) into ring to form 6th petal.
+Round 1: 1 sc into ring, * ch 10, 2 sc in ring, repeat from * 4 more times for a total of 5 petals, ch 4, 1 dtr into ring to form 6th petal.
 Do not pull magic ring too tight.

 If you're not reading this pattern on Snowcatcher, you're not reading the designer's blog.
 Please go here to see the original.

-Round 2: Ch 1, sc over post of dtr just completed, *ch 9, sl st in 2nd ch from hook and into next 5 ch, [ch 8, sl st in 2nd ch from hook and into next 5 ch], repeat [ ] one time for total of three branches, ch 9, 2 dc into 3rd ch from hook, sl st in 4th ch from dc just worked and in next 2 ch, **ch 7, sl st into 2nd ch from hook and into next 5 ch, sl st into ch between branches, repeat from ** 2 more times for a total of 3 branches on each side, sl st in next 2 ch, sc into same petal, ch 12, sl st in 2nd ch from hook and in next ch, sc into next 2 ch, hdc into next 2 ch, dc into next 2 ch, ch 3, sc into next petal, repeat from * 5 more times for a total of 6 points and 6 trees on flake ending final repeat with join into 1st sc instead of sc in petal, bind off.
+Round 2: 1 sc over post of dtr directly below, * ch 9, sl st in 2nd ch from hook and into each of next 5 ch, [ch 8, sl st in 2nd ch from hook and into each of next 5 ch] 2 times for total of 3 branches, ch 9, 2 dc into 3rd ch from hook, sk next 3 ch, sl st into next ch and into each of next 2 ch, working back down spoke [ch 7, sl st into 2nd ch from hook and into each of next 5 ch, sl st into ch beneath branch on opposite side of spoke] 3 times for a total of 3 branches on each side, sl st in next ch at base of spoke, sc into same petal, ch 12, sl st in 2nd ch from hook and in next ch, 1 sc into each of next 2 ch, 1 hdc into each of next 2 ch, 1 dc into each of next 2 ch, ch 3, sc into next petal, repeat from * 5 more times for a total of 6 points and 6 trees, omitting last sc of final repeat; sl st in starting sc, bind off.
 Weave in ends.

 Finish: Tape wax paper or plastic wrap to top of empty pizza box.
 Pin snowflake to box on top of wax paper or plastic wrap.